rodrigoaraujo9/garbage-collector/README.md

 Before some of the optimizations I fixed the toyvm source code, adapted it for readability and added some debug messages so it was cleaner to read.

+## After Delivery

+When I implemented the project as I described, the free slot list was somewhat of a linked list.
+This can be really slow for cases where we want the biggest blocksizes and there are a lot of simmilar sized slots.
+So, I made it into a"hash table" (sort of) where each statically allowed blocksize (in the free array indexed by it's size in bytes for simplicity) has a list of avaliable slots of that size.
+That simplified the code tremendously and made it a lot more optimized while searching for avaliable free blocks.

 ## Running

 Compile and run the code as follows: